OliverFaust/oliverfaust.github.io/api.md

 ## 5. External Choice (Alternative / ALT)

-The `Alternative` class implements the CSP External Choice operator. it allows a process to wait on multiple input channels simultaneously, proceeding as soon as any one of them is ready.
+The `Alternative` class implements the CSP External Choice operator (☐). it allows a process to wait on multiple input channels simultaneously, proceeding as soon as any one of them is ready.

 ### `Alternative`
 The `Alternative` object is typically constructed on the process stack.
 It uses a "Resident-Guard" pattern that is entirely heap-free.